abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

 [Sudoku] is a number placement puzzle.
 It consists of a 9x9 grid which is to be filled with digits from 1 to 9 such that each row, each column and each of the nine 3x3 sub-grids contain all the digits.
 Some of the cells of the grid come pre-filled and the player has to fill the rest.

 In the previous post, we improved the performance of the simple Sudoku solver by implementing a new strategy to prune cells.
-This [new strategy] found the digits which occurred uniquely, in pairs, or in triplets and fixed the cells to those digits.
+This [new strategy][2] found the digits which occurred uniquely, in pairs, or in triplets and fixed the cells to those digits.
 It led to a speedup of about 200x over our original naive solution.
 This is our current run[^machinespec] time for solving all the 49151 [17-clue puzzles][1]:

 ```plain
 $ cat sudoku17.txt | time stack exec sudoku > /dev/null